-Since we have to train the entire body in each training session, we cannot incorporate 3-4 exercise per muscle group.
+Since we have to train the entire body in every training session, we cannot incorporate 3-4 different exercise for each muscle group.
 That would simply take way too long and overload the body.

 The following guidelines can be useful for you when designing a full-body workout:

 - Focus on basic compound exercises (for example, squats, bench press, deadlifts, pull-ups, etc.)

 - Avoid isolation exercises